How to Grow Soybeans

 The beans are edible.
 The pods are not edible.

-Boil bean in lightly salted water for 4-5 minutes to blanch, or 20 minutes to fully cook.
+First, boil the beans in lightly salted water for 4-5 minutes to blanch, or 20 minutes to fully cook.
 Then, discard the pods after removing the beans.
 The beans can be frozen after blanching, then heated in the microwave later, for a quick, nutritious snack.
 Also, the beans can be frozen or canned.

 How to Make Soy Milk and Tofu